Mention the term ‘freelancer’ and I’ll bet you someone will ask: “so you’re a freelance writer?”.

 So how do you get started from scratch?
 How do you become a freelance writer?

 Keep reading.
 As successful writers ourselves, we have a few tried and tested tricks up our sleeves to help you learn how to be a freelance writer.
+We will also talk about how you can earn money as you travel with your freelance business.

 **This post may contain affiliate links.
 If you click on them and purchase something we get a small percentage of the sale.
 More info here**